f1shl3gs/prust/README.md

 A running example can be found in the [conformance/tests/services/health.rs](conformance/tests/services/health.rs)

 ## TODO
-- implement default value for map's key and value, which will reduce encoded size and resource usage
+- ~~implement default value for map's key and value, which will reduce encoded size and resource usage~~ it hurt the performance a little bit